This set of Analog Communications online test focuses on “Demodulation of VSB Modulated Wave”.

 d) a highly modulated carrier wave

-Explanation: Modulation index describes the variation of carrier signal modulation around its unmodulated level.
+Explanation: Modulation index tells us the amount by which the carrier wave is varied with respect to the message signal.
 It can be derived for frequency-domain signals as well as for time-domain signals.

-8. A single sideband modulation system is more efficient than a plain amplitude modulated system?
+7. A single sideband modulation system is more efficient than a plain amplitude modulated system.

 a) 1000 watts